IgnisLabs/Freighter/README.md

 Hosts
 -----

-Inside your containers the hosts will correspond to the containers names as defined in the `docker-compose.yml` file, so you'll need to replace them in your `.env` file:
+Inside your containers the host names will correspond to the services names as defined in the Compose file, so you'll need to replace them in your `.env` file:

 ```
 # .env